Department of Liberal Studies

 Students can email the Liberal Studies Academic Advisors at CED-LibSt@csulb.edu.

-All drop-in advising for Liberal Studies and Teacher Credentialing are currently held via Zoom (available through Single-Sign-On on or Phone/Web/App).
+Drop-in advising for the Liberal Studies and Teacher Credentialing programs are currently held via Zoom (available through Single-Sign-On on or Phone/Web/App).
 Before joining the Zoom session, make sure you have access to a computer or your phone with an enabled microphone.
-If you do not have an enabled microphone, then be prepared to type/chat accordingly with the Advisor.
+If you do not have an enabled microphone, then be prepared to type/chat accordingly with an Advisor.
+All students - current, prospective, and/or graduated - may use drop-in advising for assistance with general or quick questions.
+The Advisors operate out of the Teacher Preparation Advising Center within the College of Education.

-For a Guide on how Drop-in Advising works and what to expect, refer to our Guide to TPAC Online Drop-ins PDF .
+For a Guide on Teacher Preparation Advising Center's Zoom Drop-in Advising, refer to our Guide to TPAC Online Drop-ins PDF .
+Visitors should have their Zoom ID displayed as their first and last name (unless calling by phone).

 - Join Online Video Advising Session: https://csulb.zoom.us/s/84206567669